 If you’re replacing siding, chances are, you’re going to need to replace window wraps as well.
-So, how do you get the insurance company to approve it?
+So, how do you get the window wraps included on the insurance estimate?

 Well, the trick is, there is no trick.
 As we often say, the best way to get items approved is to prove the items need to be replaced.
 And to prove it, you need to show documentation.

 - The best way to document damage to the window wrap is to use chalk to highlight the indentations.
 Make sure to use a contrasting chalk color.